Stevens MRT station: Downtown Line

-Thomson-East Coast Line Interchange
+Thomson–East Coast Line

-Stevens station was first announced to be an interchange station with the planned 22-station Thomson line (TSL) on 29 August 2012.
+Stevens station was first announced to be an interchange station with the planned 22-station Thomson Line (TSL) on 29 August 2012.
 The contract for the design and construction of Stevens TEL Station and associated tunnels was awarded to Daewoo Engineering & Construction Co.
 Ltd for S$441 million (US$ million) in April 2014.
 Construction of the station began in January 2015, and was expected to be completed in 2021.

-On 15 August 2014, the LTA further announced that the TSL would merge with the Eastern Region line to form the Thomson–East Coast line (TEL).
+On 15 August 2014, the LTA further announced that the TSL would merge with the Eastern Region Line to form the Thomson–East Coast Line (TEL).
 Stevens station, part of the proposed line, would be constructed as part of TEL3, consisting of 13 stations between Mount Pleasant and Gardens by the Bay.
 With restrictions imposed on construction due to the COVID-19 pandemic, the TEL3 completion date was pushed by one year to 2022.
 On 9 March 2022, Transport Minister S Iswaran announced in Parliament that TEL 3 would open in the second half of that year.